Tax Exemptions for 2015 Tax Returns

 You can claim personal tax exemptions on Form 1040EZ, 1040A, or 1040(Not sure which form to use?
 Find out which Form 1040 to file).
 You can only claim tax exemptions for dependents on Form 1040A efile it and Form 1040.

 It is easy to claim all of the tax exemptions you deserve when you prepare your tax return on efile.com.
-The online software will choose the correct number of exemptions for you based on your answers to some simple questions.
+We will choose the correct number of exemptions for you based on your answers to some simple questions.

 More about Tax Exemptions

 For more information on exemptions, dependents, qualifying children, and qualifying relatives, see Publication 501 -Exemptions, Standard Deduction, and Filing Information.

 Exemptions aren't the only way to pay less taxes.
 See what tax deductions you may qualify to claim on your tax return.